Great Books About Book Clubs

 Memoirs about Book Clubs

-The Toni Morrison Book Club
+Toni Morrison Book Club book cover

 Book Summary

-The End of Your Life Book Club
+End of Your Life Book Club book cover

 Book Summary

-Keep in mind that while Mary Ann did her best to fully live her life as long as possible, including continued travel, her disease continued to progress, and you’ll also see her making funeral arrangements and writing final letters to her grandchildren.
+Keep in mind that while Mary Anne did her best to fully live her life as long as possible, including continued travel, her disease continued to progress, and you’ll also see her making funeral arrangements and writing final letters to her grandchildren.

 Some readers take issue with the author highlighting only the good works throughout his mother’s life and his positive attitude toward her throughout her treatments.
 We understand the argument that no one is perfect, but we also understand the author’s decision not to criticize his mother in a memoir written after her death about their book discussions.